 NOTE: Use lids only ONCE.
 Never reuse your lids, but you can reuse your jars and jar rings.
 Take out a seal as you use it, you want it to be HOT when place on jars.

 Place seal on each jar.

-Next screw a lid on top.
+Next, screw down a lid on top.
 NOTE: Do not over-tighten, just use your fingertips to tighten.

-Processing: Load your jars in to the water caner rack.
-TIP: if you don’t have a rack, place a rack in bottom of pot you are using to lift jars.
-Jars should not be on bottom of pan, but elevated.
+Processing: Load your jars into the water canner rack.
+TIP: if you don’t have a rack, place a rack in the bottom of the pot you are using to lift jars.
+Jars should not touch the bottom of the pan but elevated.

 Your water bath should be near a boil.

-Using the handle lift rack to first notch of handles.
+Using the handle lift rack to the first notch of handles.

 Then slowly drop the rack down into the pot.
-TIP: Drop jars in to water slooowly.
-Don’t want a over flow.
+TIP: Drop jars into water slowly.
+Don’t want an overflow.
 This water is HOT!
 NOTE: Make sure water level is 1″ over the jars.